nandzz/Jump-SwiftUI-Coordinator/README.md

 ### Define Paths 🚙

-Every flow has their given paths ( the view’s routing name ), so a path corresponds to a View.
+Every flow has its given paths ( the view’s routing name ), so a path corresponds to a View.
 But what are these paths?
-If inside an app we have a section called Profile, this section can contain many paths:
+If inside an App we have a section called Profile, this section can contain many paths:

 ```
 Profile {